Lucsantosg/CloudLogAnalysis/containers/containers_kubernetes.md

   </tr>
 </table>

-For information about how to configure your cluster to forward log files to the {{site.data.keyword.loganalysisshort}} service, see the section [Configuring log forwarding for applications, worker nodes, the Kubernetes system component, and the Ingress controller](/docs/containers/cs_cluster.html#cs_logging).
+For information about how to configure your cluster to forward log files to the {{site.data.keyword.loganalysisshort}} service, see the section [Enabling automatic collection of cluster logs](/docs/services/CloudLogAnalysis/containers/containers_kube_other_logs.html#containers_kube_other_logs).

 ## Configuring network traffic for custom firewall configurations in the {{site.data.keyword.Bluemix_notm}}
 {: #ports}